notepad-plus-plus/npp-usermanual/content/docs/function-list.md

 Function list contains a search engine (by using regular expression) and a panel to display the search result (function list).
 It is designed to be as generic as possible, and allows user to modify the way to search, or to add new parser for any programming language.
-In order to make function list work for your language (if not supported), you should modify `functionList.xml`.
-It can be found in `%APPDATA%\notepad++\` or in the Notepad++ installed directory if you use zip package.
+In order to make function list work for your language (if not supported), you should modify (or add) the xml file of the languge.
+The xml files for different languages can be found in `%APPDATA%\notepad++\functionList` or in the `functionList` folder localized in Notepad++ installed directory if you use zip package.

 ## How to customize function list
 In parser node it contains: